netcup-community/community-tutorials/community-tutorials/squid/README.md

 ```

 # Conclusion
 Now you have set up a squid HTTP proxy with username and password protection.
-And have connected your devices with this proxy.
+And have connected your devices with this proxy. <br>
 This is an advenced version of https://github.com/SanCraftDev/Debian-Setup/blob/main/README.md#Squid-HTTP-Proxy---with-Password-Authentication

 # License